 How the Righteous

 Can Prevent Their Own Spiritual DeathI tell you the truth, if anyone keeps my word, he will never see death.
 (John 8:51)Clearly, the Lord was not talking about physical death, since many righteous people remained faithful to the very end, such as the Apostle Paul did, yet died physically.
 Again, since Paul died physically, Jesus couldn't have been referring to physical death.
 Hence, the Lord gave the preventative to spiritual death as being simply to keep his word or continue to obey to the end.
 Jesus restated the same eternal safeguard for spiritual death in different words when he spoke the following:Jesus said to her, "I am the resurrection and the life.
 He who believes in me will live, even though he dies; and whoever lives and believes in me will never die.
 Do you believe this?"
 (John 11:25,26)The word translated "believes" in v.
 26 is a continuous tense in the Greek.
-Jesus declared that the righteous would never die spiritually (or experience spiritual death) as long as they maintained this type of belief, which is shown elsewhere as being a trusting, submitting, obeying faith which produces good fruit and holy behavior.
+That is vital to know about the real saving faith believe meaning!
+To believe in Jesus is not just head knowledge of historical facts!
+Jesus declared that the righteous would never die spiritually, that is, experience spiritual death as long as they maintained that type of belief, which is shown elsewhere as being a trusting, submitting, obeying faith which produces good fruit and holy behavior.
 In other words, the Lord was saying in John 11 that a righteous person would have to continue to believe so he would not die spiritually, which does not always happen.
-The Lord taught elsewhere that it is possible for a believer to become an unbeliever, at which point he would fall away (experience spiritual death) as a result:Those on the rock are the ones who receive the word with joy when they hear it, but they have no root.
+The Lord taught elsewhere that it is possible for a believer to become an unbeliever, at which point he would fall away and experience spiritual death as a result:Those on the rock are the ones who receive the word with joy when they hear it, but they have no root.
 They believe for a while, but in the time of testing they fall away.
 (Luke 8:13)That was the Lord's own interpretation of the following verse:Some fell on rock, and when it came up, the plants withered because they had no moisture.
 (Luke 8:6)To try to save their doctrine, the eternal security teachers (the Scripture distorters) sometimes amazingly argue that the people of Luke 8:13 only had a spurious or false faith, but that is not the text speaking - just their own faulty theology.
 Not only does Lk.
 8:13 say such people did believe for a while, it also states that they receive the word with joy.
 Real, genuine plant life, likened unto spiritual life, sprung up from the word of God, which was received with joy.
 The problem is such don't continue with God because they failed the test of persecution for godly living.

 To receive the word as in Luke 8:13 is the same description of what happened to Cornelius and his household who experienced true salvation.
 Just before Peter retold what happened with them we read: